List of unproduced DC Comics projects: Untitled Superman DC Nation project

 Animator Genndy Tartakovsky, the creator of Samurai Jack and Star Wars: Clone Wars, was developing a Superman short for DC Nation back in 2013, but Cartoon Network's cancellation of the block in the following year resulted in this animated project getting cut.
 Early design work on the short was completed.

 Superman: Red Son live action film

-In 2017, Jordan Vogt-Roberts pitched a Red Son adaptation to Warner Brothers, as an "offshoot" of the DC Extended Universe with different actors for Superman and Batman, but "was told no".
+In 2017, Jordan Vogt-Roberts pitched a Red Son adaptation to Warner Bros, as an "offshoot" of the DC Extended Universe with different actors for Superman and Batman, but "was told no".
 An animated film ultimately came out in 2020 as part of the DC Universe Animated Original Movies line.
-Another filmmaker Matthew Vaughn expressed interest to direct a film adaptation of the comic starring Henry Cavill, who previously portrayed Superman in the DC Extended Universe.
+Another filmmaker, Matthew Vaughn, expressed interest in directing a film adaptation of the comic starring Henry Cavill, who previously portrayed Superman in the DC Extended Universe.

 Smallville animated series

 In 2021, Tom Welling and Smallville co-star Michael Rosenbaum were developing an animated series revival to the series and wanted to "use as many of the original cast members as possible".
 He and Rosenbaum prepared a pitch of the series for Warner Bros., and they delivered to them in January 2022.
 John Glover, Sam Jones III, Kristin Kreuk, Erica Durance, and original series showrunners Alfred Gough and Miles Millar were said to return, with the exception of Allison Mack due to sex trafficking charges made against her for which she was convicted and imprisoned.
 No production updates were provided following the initial announcements.